Clemapfel/mousetrap/docs/02_signals.md

 ## Application Signals

 With our newfound knowledge about signals, we can recontextualize our `main.cpp`.
 We recognize that `app`, of type \link mousetrap::Application `Application` \endlink is a signal emitter.
-In `main` we connect to one of its signals, `activate`, which has the signature `(Application*, (Data_t)) -> void`, though we do not supply any `data` as an argument.
+In `main`, we connect to one of its signals, `activate`, which has the signature `(Application*, (Data_t)) -> void`, though we do not supply any `data` as an argument.

-Application has two signals, `activate` and `shutdown`.
+`Application` has two signals, `activate` and `shutdown`.
 The former is invoked when initialization should happen, while `shutdown` is emitted when the application is ready to shut-off, usually once all windows associated with an application are closed.

 Checking the \link mousetrap::Documentation documentation page on `Application` \endlink, we see that `shutdown` also requires the signature `(Application*, (Data_t)) -> void`.
-If want to connect to it to safely free some kind state for our application, we now know how to modify `main.cpp` to do so:
+If we were to connect to it, we would modify our `main.cpp` like so:

 <details><summary><b>Click to see the solution</b></summary>